halfzebra/create-elm-app/template/README.md

 ```

 ## Setting up API Proxy
-In the development server, to configure a proxy for API calls, add a proxy to the `elm-package.json` in the top level json object.
+To forward the API ( REST ) calls to backend server, add a proxy to the `elm-package.json` in the top level json object.

 ```json
 {